Dronecode/camera-manager-docs/en/test/sanity_tests.md

 ls: cannot access 'dev/video*': No such file or directory
   ```

-If no camera is detected you'll need to further debug Linux (not a CSD problem).
+If no camera is detected you'll need to further debug Linux (not a DCM problem).

 > **Tip** You can also use the *v4l-utils* tools to detect compatible cameras.
 > ```